ecmchow/ip-analyzer/README.md

 ### Prerequisites

 PHP >= 7.4 is required, with optional Sodium extension/OpenSSL support.
 Linux environment is recommended for production deployment.
-You may run the service locally on your MacOS/Windows machine for development, Windows with WSL is required to run the Mailer service and development tests.
+You may run the service locally on your MacOS/Windows machine for development, Windows with WSL is required to run the service and development tests.
 Please also note that this is a PHP CLI application, which does not require a web server or process manager such as PHP-FPM to function.

 The free version of Maxmind GeoIP2 database is named `GeoLite2` which you can download manually or through Maxmind API.
 To install and update the Maxmind GeoIP2 database automatically, you should request an API key with your [Maxmind](https://www.maxmind.com/en/account) account.
 After you have acquired an API license key, follow the below steps to configure GeoIP download/update on your server ([Maxmind instructions](https://dev.maxmind.com/geoip/updating-databases?lang=en) for reference)